wlsf82/protractor-and-webrtc/README.md

 - They store in a variable called `browser2` the new opened browser
 - They store the `incomingPhotoOnBrowser2` or the `incomingPhotosOnBrowser2` for further verification
-- They set `browser2.ignoreSynchronization` equal to `true`, since protractor needs to know that the application is the second browser is also a non-AngularJS app
+- They set `browser2.ignoreSynchronization` equal to `true`, since Protractor needs to know that the application is the second browser is also a non-AngularJS app
 - They perform on or more clicks in the `snapAndSendButton`, `snapButton` and `sendButton`
 - They wait for a maximum of 5000 milliseconds for the `incomingPhotoOnBrowser2` or `incomingPhotosOnBrowser2` be visible
 - Specifically for the fourth new test case the browser is refreshed
 - They run their specific verifications, such as verifying that the `incomingPhotoOnBrowser2` is displayed when after the first browser clicks `snap & send` or `snap` and `send`; verifying that the count of `incomingPhotosOnBrowser2` is equal to `2` when `snap & send` is clicked twice; verifying that now incoming photo is displayed on `browser2` after the first browser clicks `snap & send`, but the second browser refreshes the page
-- And lastly, `browser2` is closed, using the `quit()` function, since protractor only knows that it has to automatically closes the first browser.
+- And lastly, `browser2` is closed, using the `quit()` function, since Protractor only knows that it has to automatically closes the first browser.

 And the last new test cases basically: